 - Dong Bang Shin Ki: Not really for the scary effect.
 In a show where the guests were supposed to sing to old legends right in front of them, they attached a camera to the mike.

 - Peter Gabriel: In the concert video of the Secret World Live tour, Peter and his backup band would wear head-mounted fisheye face cams during "Digging in the Dirt".
 This trope is particularly notable for Peter himself, and even more so for his bassist, Tony Levin.

 - Sluggy Freelance: Bun-Bun shoves the camera up Torg's nose.

 - Echo Chamber: Of Tom in the storeroom.

 - Tess Masazza: She parodies the famous scene of the trope namer in an episode of her Web Series Insopportabilmente Donna.
 She records a last message to her parents and friends where she begs forgiveness for “having agreed to this madness”.
 The “madness” being an outdoor camping trip.

 - The Autobiography of Jane Eyre: The series uses lots of tricks to create gloomy and spooky atmosphere of the original Gothic Novel.
 Episode 3 especially was very Blair Witch-y with Jitter Cam and other obscured camera angles.
 Some of the angles taking Jane's face were posed from below and it was effectively creepy.

-- The Simpsons: Parodied The Blair Witch Project.
+- The Simpsons: In "The Ziff Who Came to Dinner", Lisa parodies The Blair Witch Project.